sreninc/financial-freedom/README.md

 ## Credits and Attributions

 1. Code to sort maps by key values: https://stackoverflow.com/questions/31158902/is-it-possible-to-sort-a-es6-map-object/51242261
+1. Code to capitalize first letter of a string: https://flaviocopes.com/how-to-uppercase-first-letter-javascript/
 1. chartjs.org used for all charts and examples taken from their website
 1. chartjs-datalabels used to alter the display of tables
 1. Bootstrap